RockefellerArchiveCenter/DTeamDocs/values.md

 ## Provide ethical access
 ### Respect researchers' rights to privacy and self-determination.

 We advocate for our researchers' right to privacy, confidentiality and self-determination in both on-site and remote research environments.
 When implementing systems, we seek to minimize the amount of user data gathered and stored, and provide mechanisms to facilitate sensible data retention policies.
-By improving the usability and accessibility of systems, we facilitate independent, self-directed access, and improve users’ ability to make choices about their personal data.
+By improving the usability and accessibility of systems, we promote independent, self-directed access, and improve users’ ability to make choices about their personal data.

 ### Support broad and equitable access to archival materials.

 As a team, we develop and support systems and processes that enable researchers to discover, evaluate, and retrieve archival materials using a multiplicity of research methodologies.
-We promote a more inclusive researcher community and accessible research experience by supporting efficient archival processing, open access by default, clear and transparent use policies, and a user experience guided by the principles of universal design.
+We facilitate the development of a more inclusive user community by supporting efficient archival processing, clear and transparent access systems, policies which support broad access and use, and a user experience guided by the principles of universal design.

 ## Collaborate
 ### Build networks, not silos.